Knetic/hotcake/INTERNALS.md

         this.things = new Array();
         this.stuff = 5;
     }
 We wouldn't be able to.
-We have to define *a new class* to get a new constructor.
+We have to define *an entirely new class* to get a new constructor.
 This unfortunate situation is one of many reasons not to do too much work in the constructor of a class - something you probably found while writing in other languages too.

 Hotcake's "extend" method does not try to change the constructor, it just edits the prototype.
 If your code avoids constructors, you can safely use "extend" to hotswap new code.
 This is the "recommended" mode, because it has absolute certainty that hotswapping will work without any ill effect.
 But if you want to have any logic in the constructor of your class, it also requires you to write either a "ctor" or  "initialize" function in the definition of your class, like this.